To manage a course’s reading list, you must have one of the following roles:

 A reading list can have multiple sections.
 Sections can be managed only using Leganto.
 Reading lists created in Alma or using the Alma Web service API have a single default section.

-In general, you manage reading lists using the Status (see Reading List and Citation Statuses), Alerts (see Removing alerts from citations), Publication Status (Leganto only; see Editing a Reading List), Processing Department, and Last Modification Date (range) filters.
+In general, you manage reading lists using the filters Status (see Reading List and Citation Statuses), Alerts (see Removing alerts from citations), Publication Status (Leganto only; see Editing a Reading List), Processing Department, and Last Modification Date (range).
 For publication status, Active matches all reading lists that are not Archived or Deleted.

 You can perform the following actions on reading lists on the Reading List Task Lists page: